Why Does My Tattoo Look Milky?

 Stick to Showers

-You want to avoid swimming or baths while it finishes healing.
+You need to avoid swimming or baths while it finishes healing.
 Stick to showers to bathe while the final layer of skin sheds off.

 Understandably, a tattoo that looks milky could raise concerns about the health of the wound.
 While milkiness may worry some, it’s a natural part of the healing process that takes place just before the final tattoo is revealed.
 During this time, the dead skin beneath the previous scab still lingers and must dry out and flake off.
 Beneath this, you’ll see your finished tattoo product.